izikeros/blog/content/posts/notes/decouple_python_configuration.md

 ---
-Title: Use Decouple With Pydantic or Python Dataclass to Manage Configuration in Python App
-Slug: use-decouple-with-pydantic-or-python-dataclass-to-manage-configuration-in-py
+Category: note
 Date: 2024-04-19
 Modified: 2024-04-19
+Slug: use-decouple-with-pydantic-or-python-dataclass-to-manage-configuration-in-py
 Status: published
+Summary: Learn how to use `python-decouple` with Pydantic or dataclasses for managing configuration in Python applications, including basic setup and advantages of using these tools.
+ai_summary: true
+Title: Use Decouple With Pydantic or Python Dataclass to Manage Configuration in Python App
 tags:
   - python
   - config